-If you’re trying to reduce medication errors stop right now, you’re thinking about this the wrong way around.
-You want to reduce the harm that medication errors (or more correctly medication incidents) cause, and the only way you’ll do this is by learning from these incidents.
+Managing medication errors is a challenging part of anyone’s role, but by trying to reduce medication errors alone, you’re missing out on the reasons why they are occuring in the first instance.
+If you want to reduce the harm that medication errors (or more correctly medication incidents) cause, the only way to do this is by learning from these incidents.
 With success, you’ll see your reported incidents go up, giving you more opportunities to learn.

 But the harm they cause should go down.